NLaff/Lafferty.co-v2/content/blog/how-to-create-an-all-star-linkedin-profile.md

 Tell them you're interested in the position and would like to set up a time to chat.
 If they respond to you, that's a great positive signal.
 It means they've checked out your profile and think you could be a good fit.

 Plus, you helped make their job easier.
 Who doesn't love that?

+## 4. Constantly Try New Things

+LinkedIn, like every social network, has an algorithm that decides what content to show in your news feed.

+The algorithm favors things that get engagement, are interesting, and that keep users on the website.

+Have you wondered why everyone puts links in the first comment?
+There's a belief that the algorithm prefers those types of posts that don't link out from the post itself.

+Also, clicking to see the comments, and maybe even engaging, is a positive engagement signal.

+But that won't alwways be the case.
+So if you want more profile views and to show up in more newsfeeds, you need to keep trying new things.

+Every time I post something engaging my profile views shoot up.
+That's because I get seen by more people who want to look at my profile.

+Maybe it helps that I have "Would have a beer with Skrillex" in my Linkedin headline.

+What works today to get post engagement won't work 6 or 12 months from now.
+Algorithms evolve, as do user's preferences and tastes.

+So you need to keep trying new things.
+Think of it like a game.

+Your strategy needs to evolve.

 ## SEO Optimizing Your LinkedIn Profile Is Easy